 Lance Wade’s practice focuses on criminal defense, government and internal investigations, and high-stakes civil litigation.
 He has guided corporations, senior corporate executives, and public officials through intense government investigations and prosecutions.
-Lance has represented and counseled current and former CEOs of some of the world’s largest corporations (two in the Fortune 25; three more in Fortune 500), chief executives of several private companies, senior government officials, and candidates for high office.
+Lance has represented and counseled seven current and former CEOs of some of the world’s largest corporations (including two in the Fortune 25, and three in Fortune 500), numerous chief executives of private companies, senior government officials, and candidates for high office.
 His corporate clients have included numerous Fortune 500 public companies, large private companies, pension funds, and audit and law firms.

 Lance has represented clients in trial and on appeal, and before an array of investigating authorities, including:

 - United States Attorneys’ offices in 20 different districts

 - Department of Justice divisions and branches, including Antitrust, Criminal Fraud, Civil Fraud, Public Integrity, and Environmental and Natural Resources